hidenorly/Esp32_WiFi_PowerSwitch/README.md

 # For building

-You need to choose "M5StickC" and "Minimum SPIFFS" or "No OTA" to include program area from "default".
+You need to choose "M5StickC" and "Minimum SPIFFS" or "No OTA" to increase program area from "default".

 ## Dependent libraries